-Have a clear strategy in place.
+Have a clear strategy in place is one of the most crucial business tips that one gave give.
 When you registered a Singapore company, what were your dreams and aspirations for your business?
 Keep that goal insight and focus on the light at the end of the tunnel.
 Then chart your steps to reaching those milestones.

 How many business development managers do you need?
 What are your expected returns for investing in two company vans vis-a-vis contracting a courier service?
 Doing a SWOT (Strengths, Weaknesses, Opportunities and Threats) analysis right from the start would not only prevent you from derailing from your objectives, it saves you time, money and quite possibly, tears.

 Related Post: What are SME’s plans to invest in tech assets?

 For day-to-day operations, it is of utmost importance to establish standard operating procedures (SOP).
 From answering calls to responding to difficult clients or vendors, it is important to get separate teams to understand one another’s roles in the larger company ecosystem instead of working purely in silos.

 As your business grows, having a proper protocol to guide respective departments not only mitigates confusion amongst employees as everyone will know their designated tasks.
 In turn, this positions a company favorably before the client as the latter benefits from a one-face-to-the-customer approach.
 This could in turn save your firm time, effort and energy that could potentially be wasted by not having a proper SOP in place.

 Understanding your place in the market can help you better identify the gaps that you can fill and determine your competitor’s strengths or weaknesses.
 From there, think of how you can change the game.

 Related Read: What to remember before entering a business partnership?

 Last and most important business tip, keep your employees happy.